-You’re new to budgeting.
-You know how much money you make and have a rough idea of how much you spend.
-But you’re not really sure about what, exactly, you’re spending it on, or if your spending patterns will benefit you in the long run.
-The good news?
-You don’t need complicated spreadsheets and formulas to get your personal finances in check.
+New to budgeting?
+You may know how much money you make and have a rough idea of how much you spend.
+But do you know what you’re actually spending it on, or if your spending patterns will benefit you in the long run?
+The good news is, you don’t need complicated spreadsheets and formulas to get your personal finances in check.

-Needs.
-Ideally, you’d spend 50% of your after-tax income on essential living expenses, like rent or your mortgage, other loan payments, groceries, bills, insurance and transportation.
+Needs: Ideally, you’d spend 50% of your after-tax income on essential living expenses, like rent or your mortgage, other loan payments, groceries, bills, insurance and transport.

-Consider the figures for categories 1 and 3 as a guiding principle – if you spend less than what you budgeted for in either category, the surplus can be channelled into things such as extra mortgage repayments, general savings or investments.
+Consider the figures for needs and wants as a guiding principle – if you spend less than what you budgeted for in either category, the surplus can be channelled into things such as extra mortgage repayments, general savings or investments.

 How to create a 50/20/30 plan

 To put this budgeting plan into action, you need to have more than a rough idea of what you spend.
-This money management exercise requires you to tally up your monthly expenses – remember to include averages for bills that might be infrequent – and then break them up into ‘needs’ and ‘wants’.
+Make a list and tally up your monthly expenses – remember to include averages for bills that might be infrequent – and then break them up into ‘needs’ and ‘wants’.

 If you’re currently spending 60% of your income on needs and 40% on wants, you probably won’t be surprised to find you’re not saving anything for your future.
-This is the time to reassess where you can cut back to start saving more in each category.
+Take some time to reassess where you can cut back to start saving more in each category.

-Needs: Can you get a better deal on your phone plan?
+- Needs: Can you get a better deal on your phone plan?
 Can you plan weekly menus to reduce your grocery bills?
-Do you need to take more drastic measures, like moving house to reduce the amount you spend on rent or your mortgage?
+Do you need to take more drastic measures, like moving to a new house to reduce the amount you spend on rent or your mortgage?

-Wants: Can you go without takeaway coffee this month?
-Do you have to go out to dinner three times a week?
-Is that new jacket really necessary?
+- Wants: Can you go without takeaway coffee this month?
+Do you really have to go out to dinner three times a week?
+Is that new jacket a must-have?